TJCole03/Tomatoes/readme.md

 # API for start of database for novel tomato varieties

-`tomatoes` is for university students studying the natural sciences to log novel tomato varieties bred through their studies
+`tomatoes` is for university students studying the natural sciences to log novel tomato varieties bred and propagated through their studies
 ##

 Contents